Networked Signal and Information Processing: Unified view

 \section{Unified view}

 In the networked signal and information processing context, \( K \) agents are nodes of a connected network, whose graph is described by a weighted adjacency matrix \( C \in \mathds{R}^{K \times K} \), where \( c_{\ell k} \triangleq [C]_{\ell k} \) denotes the strength of the link from node \( \ell \) to node \( k \).
-We denote by $\mathcal{N}_k$ the neighbors of node~$k$, i.e., those other agents with which~$k$ communicates and cooperates.
-With undirected graphs, the graph is also described by its (weighted) Laplacian matrix: Here, \( \mathds{1} \) denotes the vector consisting of all ones of appropriate size.
-We further associate with each node a local model \( w_k \in \mathds{R}^M \), which can correspond to parameters representing a channel, filter, hyperplane, or even a neural network.
-For notational convenience, it will be useful to define \emph{network-level quantities}, which we denote through calligraphic letters; they aggregate quantities from across the network.
-In this manner, we can write compactly: This notation allows us to highlight a useful relation between the adjacency matrix \( C \), and the Laplacian matrix \( L \), namely that: where we defined \( \mathcal{L} \triangleq L \otimes I_M \).
-Relation~\eqref{eq:variation_measure} provides a measure of the weighted variation of the local models \( w_k \) across the network, and is a fundamental quantity when deriving algorithms for distributed processing over networks, as we illustrate further below.
+We denote by $\mathcal{N}_k$ the neighbors of node~$k$, i.e., those other agents with which~$k$ communicates directly and cooperates.
+With undirected graphs, the graph is also described by its (weighted) Laplacian matrix\iftoggle{short}{, \( L = \mathrm{diag} \left\{ C \mathds{1} \right\} - C \).}{: } Here, \( \mathds{1} \) denotes the vector consisting of all ones of appropriate size.
+We illustrate an example of a graph and its adjacency matrix in Fig.~\ref{fig:graph}.
+We further associate with each node a local model \( w_k \in \mathds{R}^M \), which can correspond to unknown parameters describing a random field, or parameterizing a channel or filter, or representing a hyperplane or a neural network.
+For convenience, we define \emph{network-level quantities}, which we denote through calligraphic letters; they aggregate quantities from across the network.
+In this manner, we can write compactly\iftoggle{short}{ \( \cw \triangleq \mathrm{col} \left\{ w_k \right\} \).}{: } This notation allows us to highlight a useful relation between the adjacency matrix \( C \), and the Laplacian matrix \( L \), namely that for undirected graphs: where we defined \( \mathcal{L} \triangleq L \otimes I_M \).
+Relation~\eqref{eq:variation_measure} captures through the variational operator~$\mathcal{L}$ the weighted variation of the local models \( w_k \) across the network, and is fundamental when deriving algorithms for distributed processing over networks, as we illustrate further below.